supposedly/dialect-museum/README.md

 [make-like-a-plot-and-scatter phase](https://en.wikipedia.org/wiki/Indo-European_migrations),
 spreading their descendants over a huge swath of land and ensuring that their language would splinter over multitudes of different paths for eons to come.
-This is the fate of any language that gets split up, as long as it gets enough time to live the destiny out.
+This is the fate of any language that gets split up, as long as it gets enough time to live that destiny out.

 #### Okay, cool, but like... reel it in